jeroenooms/opencpu-pages/_posts/2013-09-11-implementing-data-processing-units-with-opencpu.md

 layout: post
 title: "Implementing a DPU with OpenCPU"
 category: posts
-description: A "Data Processing Unit" (DPU) is a modular, stateless data I/O unit called remotely by other software.
-In OpenCPU any R function automatically becomes a DPU.
+description: "A 'Data Processing Unit' (DPU) is a modular, stateless data I/O unit called remotely by other software.
+In OpenCPU any R function automatically becomes a DPU."
 cover: "containers.jpg"
 ---